pipi0425/CSharp-WPF-Game-Launcher/README.md

 1. replace necessary information in `App.config`:
 value of `downloadLink` to server link `http://xxx.com/folder/`
 value of `exeName` to name of executable of game
+2. When built, it requires .net environment on target device to run (can change to standalone in publish settings to include environment)
-2. set up server side (tested with http, ftp should work similarly)
+3. set up server side (tested with http, ftp should work similarly)
 three files `Version.txt`, `PatchNote.txt`, `Build.zip` in same folder that can be accessed with `downloadlink`

 ## TODO